realtechsupport/return-to-bali/README.md

 	source ./env/bin/activate

 Run the program:

-	(in the ai-ethnobotany directory)
-	python3 main.py chromium no-debug
+	python3 main.py browser debug_mode

-To run in debug mode replace’ no-debug’ with ‘debug’.
-Firefox is also supported, but less stable.
+browser = firefox or chromium; debug_mode = debug or no-debug.
 The terminal window will display comments.
-You should see the launch screen in a browser window:
+You should see the launch screen in a browser window.
-AI in Ethnobotany

 crtl +  /  ctrl – 	increase / decrease zoom factor.